Delay-locked loop

 the DLL loop can be of 0th order type 0 or of 1st order type 1.

 Another way to view the difference between a DLL and a PLL is that a DLL uses a variable phase (=delay) block, whereas a PLL uses a variable frequency block.

 A DLL compares the phase of its last output with the input clock to generate an error signal which is then integrated and fed back as the control to all of the delay elements.

 The integration allows the error to go to zero while keeping the control signal, and thus the delays, where they need to be for phase lock.
 Since the control signal directly impacts the phase this is all that is required.

 A PLL compares the phase of its oscillator with the incoming signal to generate an error signal which is then integrated to create a control signal for the voltage-controlled oscillator.
 The control signal impacts the oscillator's frequency, and phase is the integral of frequency, so a second integration is unavoidably performed by the oscillator itself.

 In the Control Systems jargon, the DLL is a loop one step lower in order and in type with respect to the PLL, because it lacks the 1/s factor in the controlled block: the delay line has a transfer function phase-out/phase-in that is just a constant, the VCO transfer function is instead G_{VCO}/s.
 In the comparison made in the previous sentences (that correspond to the figure where the integrator, and not the flat gain, is used), the DLL is a loop of 1st order and type 1 and the PLL of 2nd order and type 2.
 Without the integration of the error signal, the DLL would be 0th order and type 0, and the PLL 1st order and type 1.

 The number of elements in the delay chain must be even, or else the duty cycle of the clock at the intermediate nodes of the chain might become irregular.

-If 2N +1 was the -odd- number of stages, a 50% duty-cycle would become at times N/(2N+1), at times (N+1)/(2N+1), following the jittering of the error signal around the value corresponding to perfect lock.
+If 2N +1 were the -odd- number of stages, a 50% duty-cycle would become at times N/(2N+1), at times (N+1)/(2N+1), following the jittering of the error signal around the value corresponding to perfect lock.

 Calling 2N the number of stages of the DLL chain, it is easy to see that the figure above would change from a DLL to a PLL, locked to the same phase and frequency, if the following modifications were made: